Momilijaz96/MMT_for_NCRC/README.md

 ```

 ## Inference
 For inference load desired chcekpoint and select a model name.
-Forexa mple for validation on NCRC data using CrossView fusion model, run
+For example for validation on NCRC data using CrossView fusion model, run.
+Where CKTP_PATH is the path to correspoding downloaded checkpoint model, and a valid model name can be
+* crossview_fusion_model
+* model_acc_only
+* model_skeleton_only
+* model_simple_fusion

 ```
 python3 validation_ncrc.py --ckpt_path [CKPT PATH] --model 'crossview_fusion_model'
 ```